junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 ### You should always set the dialnorm to -31
 FALSE.

-Dialnorm is meant to represent the loudness of the program,
+Dialnorm is meant to represent the loudness of the program, measured around the dialogue.
+The idea is that you mix with the dialog at a certain level, and everything else accomodates that.
+With the DN set correctly, you will experience approximately the same loudness across different programs.

-++

-Assuming a device reference of -31, a value of -31 means no adjustment, and a value of
+Assuming a device reference of -31, a value of -31 means no adjustment, and a value of -21 means a adjustment of -10dB.
+Using free software, it's possible to get an approximate figure by measuring RMS of a section with dialog only, and round to quieter.

-so if you set it to -31 (off) it would be a bad experience for consumers who may experience a jump in volume with material that has DN set correctly.
 Ideally, you should measure the program loudness with Dolby implementations.
-Using free software, it's possible to get an approximate figure by measuring RMS of a section with dialog only, and round to quieter.
 [Reference](https://forum.doom9.org/showthread.php?t=56020)

+If you set it to -31 (off), or remove the DN metadata (equivalent to -31) it would be a bad experience for consumers who may experience a jump in volume with material that has DN set correctly.
+Setting DN incorrectly could also [remove Atmos capabilities](https://forum.doom9.org/showpost.php?p=1953784&postcount=14) .
+This makes sense since Atmos has mastering specifications for loudness.

 ### DRC profile doesn't matter
 FALSE.
 Setting the DRC profile inappropriately may cause artefacts.
 Music profiles tend to gentle compression from a low threshold while film profiles tend to hard compression at high thresholds.
 See other documentation for further details.